 This gives him a considerable advantage over his opponents, who struggle to keep up with his speed and agility.
 As a result, Fan Zhendong can generate a lot of power and accuracy with his backhand strokes, making him one of the best table tennis players in the world.

 Advantages and Disadvantages of the backhand flick

 One of the advantages of the backhand flick is that it can generate a lot of speed.
 This can be especially useful if you try to hit the ball on the backhand side.

 Additionally, the backhand flick can help you change the ball’s direction.
-This can be useful if you want to surprise your opponent or try to avoid hitting the ball into their backhand.
+This can be useful to surprise your opponent or avoid hitting the ball into their backhand.

 However, there are some disadvantages to using the backhand flick as well.
 One of these is that it can be difficult to control.
 This means that you might hit the ball too hard or in the wrong direction.

 Additionally, your opponent may be able to read your backhand flick and anticipate where you will hit the ball.